4F-MDMB-BINACA: United Kingdom

 It is illegal to sell, distribute, supply, transport or trade the pharmaceutical drug under the Psychoactive Substances Act 2016.

 United States

 4F-MDMB-BINACA is considered a Schedule I controlled substance as a positional isomer of the Schedule I compound 5F-AMB (5F-MMB-PINACA / 5F-AMB-PINACA).
-There has been charges brought against individuals for possession and distribution of 4F-MDMB-BINACA due to it being a positional isomer of 5F-AMB.
+There have been charges brought against individuals for possession and distribution of 4F-MDMB-BINACA due to it being a positional isomer of 5F-AMB.

 The DEA has temporarily placed 4F-MDMB-BUTICA (the indole core analog of 4F-MDMB-BINACA) into Schedule I status starting on December 12th, 2023, for up to 2 years, during which it's possible the DEA could file for permanent scheduling within those 2 years.
-If the DEA does not file to permanent placement the temporary Schedule I order will expire on December 12th, 2025.
+If the DEA does not file for permanent placement, the temporary Schedule I order will expire on December 12th, 2025.

 North Dakota has placed 4F-MDMB-BINACA into Schedule I on 04/27/2023.